adblockplus/adblockplusie/README.md

 dependency, set `WINDDKDIR` environment variable to the installation directory of the Device Kit.

-* Execute `createsolution.bat` to generate project files, this will create `build\ia32\adblockplus.sln` (solution for the 32 bit build) and `build\x64\adblockplus.sln` (solution for the 64 bit build).
+* Execute `createsolution.bat` to retrieve dependencies and generate project files, this will create `build\ia32\adblockplus.sln` (solution for the 32 bit build) and `build\x64\adblockplus.sln` (solution for the 64 bit build).
 Unfortunately, V8 (which is used by libadblockplus) doesn't support creating both from the same project files.
 * Open `build\ia32\adblockplus.sln` or `build\x64\adblockplus.sln` in
 Visual Studio and build the solution there.
 Alternatively you can use the `msbuild` command line tool, e.g. run `msbuild /m build\ia32\adblockplus.sln`